Language reference

 }

-Or, if you’re extending a JSON-based workspace, you can extend an element by its “canonical name”, and assign that to an identifier.
+Or, if you’re extending a JSON-based workspace, you can find an element by its “canonical name”, and assign that to an identifier.

 ...